JKirchartz/jkirchartz.github.com/_posts/2009-07-30-hacks-fontburner.md

     <!-- sIFR fonts delivered by www.fontburner.com -->
 {% endhighlight %}

-Now you copy that code onto your page & it will replace h1, h2, h3 tags and any dom element with a class or ID the same as the font-name.
+Now you copy that code onto your page &amp; it will replace h1, h2, h3 tags and any dom element with a class or ID the same as the font-name.

-Ok, so now let's do a little disection & investigation...
+Ok, so now let's do a little dissection &amp; investigation...

 {% highlight html %}
     <link rel="stylesheet" href="http://www.fontburner.com/css/fontburner.css" type="text/css" media="screen">